 Tennis-Djokovic breaks down in tears after hosting Belgrade exhibition

 An emotional Novak Djokovic could not hold back the tears while hosting a charity event at his tennis complex by the Danube River on Sunday.
-Although the world number one missed out on Sunday's Adria Tour final, in which Dominic Thiem beat Serbian Filip Krajinovic 4-3 2-4 4-2, the event brought back a flood of memories for the 17-time Grand Slam champion who staged the exhibition while international tennis remains suspended due to the COVID-19 pandemic.
+Although the world number one missed out on Sunday's Adria Tour final, in which Dominic Thiem beat Serbian Filip Krajinovic 4-3 2-4 4-2, the event revived a lot of fond memories for the 17-time Grand Slam champion who staged the exhibition while international tennis remains suspended due to the COVID-19 pandemic.

-"I am not crying because I got knocked out of the tournament, I am just overwhelmed by emotion because this reminds me of my childhood," the 33-year-old told the capacity 4,000 crowd as he received a standing ovation from his compatriots.
-"It’s been an emotional few days and I want to thank everyone who made this possible...
-I love you all and thank you so much for turning up."
+"I was very emotional on the court today.
+Childhood memories started flooding back, including those of growing up on these courts and playing here as a young boy," the 33-year-old told reporters after being cheered on by a 4,000-strong capacity crowd.
+"I was overwhelmed and those were tears of joy after the match.

 - READ MORE ON: